The Department surveyed all Taxpayers or their Representatives who participated in Rule 100 hearings between June and September 2014.

 The graph(s) below illustrate overall responses.
 In general, participants felt they were heard and treated with respect and most did not use or know about our website and its resources.
 We also learned from the comments:

 - 47% of responders wanted the process to be independent of other divisions or the agency

 - Website resources not known

 - We are amending Rule 100 to clarify the informal, dependent, non adversarial nature of the process and other efficiencies.

 - We have created a settlement track to streamline and centralize the negotiation process.

 - We are working on additional process improvements to reduce the time it takes to issue a mainstream decision.

-- We more than doubled the publication of determinations in FY14 and we are on track to further increase publication in FY15.
+- We more than doubled the publication of determinations in FY14 and further increase publication in FY15.